Bohemian F.C.: European record

-Although they did not make their first appearance in European competition until 1970, they have, like all Irish clubs, found the going tough in Europe, but they have had some famous successes too.
+Although they did not make their first appearance in European competition until 1970, they have, like all Irish clubs, found the going tough in Europe; but they have had some famous successes.
 Their finest hour came when they eliminated Scottish Premier League club (and former Cup Winners' Cup and European Super Cup champions) Aberdeen from the UEFA Cup in August 2000.
-That triumph was set up by a dramatic 2–1 victory away from home, in which Bohs scored 2 late goals to overturn a 1–0 deficit.
+That triumph was set up by a dramatic 2–1 victory away from home, in which Bohs scored two late goals to overturn a 1–0 deficit.
 That was the first time an Irish club defeated British opposition away from home in European competition.
-Other notable results include wins against Rangers and Kaiserslautern (away) and draws against Rangers, Newcastle United, Sporting CP, Dundee United (away) and Aberdeen.
-In all, they have beaten a total of 11 different teams, from 9 countries (Denmark, Cyprus, Scotland, Germany, Estonia, Belarus, Belgium, Wales and Latvia).
+Other notable results include wins against Rangers and Kaiserslautern (away); and draws against Rangers, Newcastle United, Sporting CP, Dundee United (away) and Aberdeen.
+In all, they have beaten a total of 11 different teams, from nine countries.
 Bohs bowed out of the 2008 Intertoto Cup on away goals to Latvian side FK Riga despite winning the second leg 2–1.
 Earlier in that campaign they recorded their biggest single leg (5–1) and aggregate (9–3) wins in Europe (against Welsh Premier League club Rhyl).

 Bohemians started their 2009–10 UEFA Champions League campaign away to Austrian Bundesliga champions Red Bull Salzburg on 16 July 2009 with a 1–1 draw in Salzburg.
 In the second leg on 22 July 2009, Bohemians held out until an 87th-minute goal by Patrik Ježek for Red Bull Salzburg gave them a one-nil victory on the night and two one win on aggregate.
 After retaining the league title in 2009, Bohs entered the Champions League again in 2010–11.
 They were drawn against Welsh side The New Saints in the Second Qualifying Round, and won the first leg 1–0 at Dalymount Park on 13 July 2010.
 They lost the second leg 4–0 and were eliminated 4–1 on aggregate.
 Bohs manager Pat Fenlon later labelled the performance as 'disgraceful' and said 'the players let the club, league and country down'.
 The result was labelled by others as the worst result in Bohs' 40-year European history.